A cholesteatoma is a type of cyst found in the middle ear behind the eardrum. It is a noncancerous tumor.

 Your nerve function may be tested.
 This can be done with:

 Cholesteatoma is a serious medical problem.
 Early treatment is vital for the best outcome.
 Serious complications may occur if the tumor goes untreated, including hearing loss, muscle weakness, and vertigo.
-If the infection spreads to the brain it can lead to meningitis and brain abscess.
+If there is infection it may spread to the brain leading to meningitis and brain abscess.

 Cholesteatoma responds well to surgical treatment.
 Patients are likely to recover fully without complications if the tumor is caught and treated early with surgery.